North Dakota Scenic ByRider Program

 North Dakota Tourism launched the North Dakota Scenic ByRider Program in 2013 as an incentive to get motorcycle enthusiasts out on the state’s scenic byways and backways.
 Riders traveling five of the 10 recognized scenic byways or backways in the state in one calendar year received a patch indicating they are a North Dakota Scenic ByRider.

-The program is expanding to include new routes and North Dakota’s state parks.
+The program has expanded to include new routes and North Dakota’s state parks.
 The expansion will make it easier for riders to complete the requirements in a calendar year for a ByRider patch.
 Click here for all locations routes and locations accepted in the program.

 To verify you were on the route, have a photo taken of you holding a copy of the current North Dakota Travel Guide in front of your bike and a recognizable scenic area, attraction, accommodation or event at one of the accepted locations.
 When you have five photos, email or mail them to Scooter Pursley at North Dakota Tourism.